 The Government of Nunavut maintains a Consumer Protection Act that deals with consumer debts only and does not cover commercial or B2B transactions.

 In conclusion, foreign and domestic creditors with debts in Canada should seriously consider hiring a Canadian debt collection agency directly.
-Provincial legislation concerning hiring and conduct of Canadian collection agencies is not yet harmonized, leaving creditors open to potential fines and penalties due to inconsistencies amongst the provinces and territories.
+Provincial legislation concerning the hiring and conduct of Canadian collection agencies is not yet harmonized, leaving creditors open to potential fines and penalties due to inconsistencies amongst the provinces and territories.

 We offer our creditors the support they need to responsibly manage debt collection, improve their cash flow, and ensure their ongoing financial business health.
-Check out our Pro Subscription Plans.